 Mr. FAF is usually willing to meet me in the middle, so I’m hopeful this budget will become a reality.

-Striking a balance between eating out and cooking at home is one of the frugality v. enjoyment dilemmas that we face.
+Striking a balance between eating out and cooking at home is one of the frugality versus enjoyment dilemmas.

 How do we enjoy life while saving and giving generously?
-That’s a question we will need to discuss and compromise not just for food but for many other things as well.
+That’s a question we will need to discuss and compromise not just for food but for many other things in our lives.

 What about you?
 I’d love to hear how your family strikes a balance between eating out and eating at home.